Rachel-Sholder/JAM-Streamlit/README.md

-# 🛰️ JAM: Junk Accumulation Model
+# 🛰️ JAM: Junk Accumulation Model Streamlit Tool

 An interactive Streamlit application for exploring space debris dynamics using an epidemiological SIR-style framework.